TheSkyIsBlottedOut/rainfall/README.md

 * `cosmos/web/...` - Websites, likely React, for Holistic Systems and its projects.

-* `cosmos/libs/...` - Libraries that are used by other modules.
-Remember, to share across workspaces in bun, the package.json must include a dependency `"@rainfall/libs": "file:../libs"`.
+* `cosmos/libs/...` - Libraries that are used by other modules.Remember, to share across workspaces in bun, the package.json must include a dependency `"@rainfall/libs": "file:../libs"`.
 This is because the package.json is copied to the build directory, and the symlink is not.

 * `cosmos/apps/...` - Applications that are standalone, but not websites.
 React Native, Neutralino, Rust, etc. These are 'workspaces', in the node sense, so build anything here.